reTHINK-project/specs/dynamic-view/basics/deploy-hyperty.md

 ![Figure @runtime-deploy-hyperty: Deploy Hyperty](deploy-hyperty.png)

-Steps 1 - 5: the Runtime UA is invoked by the App to load a new Hyperty from a specific URL passing its sandbox.
+Steps 1 - 5: the Runtime UA is invoked by the App to load a new Hyperty from a specific URL, (**Phase 2 New!**) passing the App URL and optionally an Hyperty URL to be reused.
 The Runtime UA downloads the Hyperty source code, extracting the HypertyDownloadURL from the Hyperty descriptor.

 Steps 6-7: policies contained in the Hyperty Descriptor, are deployed in the Core Policy Engine.